Placito/Placito/README.md

 ### A passionate full stack developer that enjoy life and the adventure of living it 🌍

-- 🔭 I’m currently engaged in some private and personnal projects.
+- 🔭 I’m currently working on some private and personnal projects.